aalsabag/IntroToComputingInMed/README.md

 # Into to Computing in Medicine

 This is an intro to programming course in the Java programming language designed for those in the medical field.
 Java is an object oriented programming language and is one of the most widely used languages to date.
+This course is based on the CS312 course at the University of Texas taught by [Mike Scott](https://www.cs.utexas.edu/~scottm/cs312).

 ## In each folder you will see: